mojaloop/helm/mojaloop-iam/docs/permission-model.md

   direction, and all matches are mutually disjoint
 - `allOf` checks appear in capture order, each index pointing at the capture group whose name matches its type
-- `noop` appears only on anonymous routes
+- `noop` appears only on the CORS preflight rule
 - shared `User` and `Role` declarations are byte-identical across services
 - a throwaway Keto boots against the concatenated model and `GET /namespaces` lists every expected namespace, guarding the parser's silent-drop failure